-Jax's Tail Twitches: When You Are Angry (Good News for Little Hearts)
+Jax's Tail Twitches: When You Are Angry (Good News for Little Hearts) by David Powlison

 Everyone gets frustrated when something important to them goes wrong.
 In Jax’s Tail Twitches, the whole Squirrel family ends up out of sorts when acorn gathering doesn’t go according to plan.
 Although Papa, Mama, Jax, and Caspian Squirrel all get angry, they also learn about the power of saying sorry, seeking forgiveness, remembering God’s words, and praying together.
 Edited by David Powlison, Jax’s Tail Twitches ends with a special section that guides parents in teaching children how the gospel of Jesus Christ changes how we respond when life goes wrong.
 Also included is a tear-out page of Back Pocket Bible Verses that will help children and adults remember to turn to God for help when they are angry.